AmpliFI Rewards

 User Interviews

-From these notes we synthesized our findings into categories and “How Might We’s”.
-From there we created a timeline of features and capabilities for the project as a whole.
+After gathering insights, we synthesized our findings into categories and formulated "How Might We" statements.
+This process allowed us to structure our insights into actionable opportunities.
+Based on these, we developed a timeline of features and capabilities for the project as a whole.

 User Journeys